breezy876/ChessBot/README.md

 An application that can automatically play chess using chess UCI engines on any HTML based chess website.

 Works by invoking JS for the different components of a chess website, such as the board/clocks after navigating to a chess website with the CefSharp WebKit component

-JS files for chess website components go in /sites of the application release
+JS files for chess website components go in /sites of the application release directory

 Works with any chess website